 - Sow directly into the garden broad beans, carrots, beetroot and silverbeet.

-- Plant seedlings of leafy vegetables for a continual harvest right through to end of autumn.
+- Plant seedlings of leafy vegetables right through to the end of autumn for a continual harvest.
 Lettuce and rocket, however, may need to be sown in a cooler area, as hot temperatures often reduce germination and can make them bolt (set seed prematurely).

 - Carefully remove laterals (side shoots) from tomatoes so that energy is concentrated into fruiting.

 - Regularly apply liquid fertiliser to tomatoes and other vegetables to prolong fruiting and encourage healthy growth.

 - Directly sow rocket, mizuna, pak choy and coriander into the garden.

 - Sow seeds in trays, such as pansies, violas, calendulas and dianthus.
 In the flower garden, you can directly sow alyssum, Californian poppy, cornflower, stock and Spencer sweet peas.

 - Now is the perfect time to plant spring-flowering bulbs such as daffodils, jonquils, freesias, irises, lachenalias, Sparaxis, babianas and ixias.